Pyrdacor/Ambermoon/AmbermoonTools/AmbermoonPatcher/README.md

 Source expressions are useful to copy data from somewhere else.
 A source expression is basically a destination with a length.
-So the format is: `Filename:Offset,Length`.
+So the format is: `Filename[SubFileIndex]:Offset,Length`.

 The length can be given in decimal or hex (with prefix).

+The sub file index can again be omitted and would default to 1.

 ##### Example